traefik/traefik/docs/content/routing/services/index.md

 !!! info "Default Servers Transport"

-    If no serversTransport is specified, the `default@internal` will be used.
+    If no serversTransport is specified, the `default` will be used.
-    The `default@internal` serversTransport is created from the [static configuration](../overview.md#tcp-servers-transports).

 #### PROXY Protocol